UCA4SVR/TOUCAN_VR_data/README.md

 References:

 [1] S. Dambra, G. Samela, L. Sassatelli, R. Pighetti, R. Aparicio-Pardo, A. Pinna-Déry "Film Editing: New Levers to Improve VR Streaming", ACM Multimedia Systems Conference (MMSys), Amsterdam, The Netherlands, June 2018.
 [2] TOUCAN-VR https://github.com/UCA4SVR/TOUCAN-VR

 ## Usage
 Download and unzip the zipped folder.
 The results have been processed with Matlab R2017a and python3.

-Folder 'analysis/DataAnalysis' contains the matlab script to generate the results presented in article [1] above.
+Folder 'analysis/DataAnalysis' contains the matlab scripts to generate the results presented in article [1] above.
 To do so, run 'HM_BW_Boxplot_AugExp.m' and 'Subjective_measures_boxplot_OctExp.m' ('HM_BW_Boxplot_OctExp.m' is also available though not detailed in [1]).

 Folder 'data_for_exp' contains information about the videos and parameters used for the experiments.